 Enjoy a Luxury Yacht Charter in New England

-With an extensive yacht charter cruising area including Long Island, the islands of Rhode Island, Martha’s Vineyard, Nantucket and Cape Cod, New Hampshire, Maine and Canada, along with the coasts of Nova Scotia, New Brunswick and Cape Breton, this sailing area is beautiful; heralded by:
+With an extensive New England yacht charter cruising area, including Long Island, the islands of Rhode Island, Martha’s Vineyard, Nantucket and Cape Cod, New Hampshire, Maine, and Canada, along with the coasts of Nova Scotia, New Brunswick, and Cape Breton, this sailing area is beautiful; heralded by:

 New England means excellent seafood, great harbors, lovely anchorages, Colonial history, and fresh clean winds.